-Compensatory Arrangement of Certain Officers: On February 4, 2023, the Board of Directors of the Company appointed Thilo Wrede as Chief Financial Officer and principal financial officer of the Company, effective March 17, 2023 (the "Transition Date").
+Compensatory Arrangement of Certain Officers: On February 4, 2023, the board of directors of the Company appointed Thilo Wrede as Chief Financial Officer and principal financial officer of the Company, effective March 17, 2023 (the "Transition Date").
 Mr. Wrede replaced Bo Meissner, who stepped down from his role as Chief Financial Officer and principal financial officer, effective as of the Transition Date.
-As of the Transition Date, Mr. Meissner was no longer an officer, executive or agent of the Company, but remained with the Company as an employee through April 30, 2023 (the "Departure Date") to ensure a smooth leadership transition, after which he transitioned to a non-employee advisory role through July 31, 2023.
+Mr. Meissner remained with the Company as an employee through April 30, 2023 (the "Departure Date") to ensure a smooth leadership transition, after which he transitioned to a non-employee advisory role through July 31, 2023.

-The Company entered into a transition agreement with Mr. Meissner, pursuant to which he will continue to receive his current base salary and medical benefits, provided that Mr. Meissner performs such job duties for the Company and assists in such transition-related duties as the Company may deem necessary and appropriate.
-Following the Departure Date, in exchange for a general release of claims in favor of the Company, Mr. Meissner will receive severance benefits pursuant to the Company's Severance Plan in the form of: (i) 12 months of his annual base salary over the twelve-month period following the Departure Date; (ii) his 2022 fiscal year bonus based on actual performance; and (iii) reimbursement of COBRA premiums for a period of up to 12 months.
-Mr. Meissner will be retained through July 31, 2023 as a non-employee advisor for such transition services as may be requested by the Company.
+The Company entered into a transition agreement with Mr. Meissner, pursuant to which he continued to receive his current base salary and medical benefits.
+Following the Departure Date, in exchange for a general release of claims in favor of the Company, Mr. Meissner received severance benefits pursuant to the Company's Severance Plan in the form of: (i) 12 months of his annual base salary over the twelve-month period following the Departure Date; (ii) his 2022 fiscal year bonus based on actual performance; and (iii) reimbursement of COBRA premiums for a period of up to 12 months.
+Mr. Meissner was retained through July 31, 2023 as a non-employee advisor for such transition services as may have been requested by the Company.